 After all, they released the Zombie Army trilogy as a stand-alone after the success of the mode in Sniper Elite V2.

-We played through two of the levels in Strange Brigade, tried out the three game-modes and got a real feel for the game.
+After playing through some levels and trying out the three game-modes we got a real feel for the game.

 Here’s what we learned:

-The two levels we played through were both very different.
+The levels we played through were very different.

-I found both levels to be totally unique utilising different traps and environmental weaponry to keep the puzzles and fights fresh.
+The levels are all totally unique, utilising different traps and environmental weaponry to keep the puzzles and fights fresh.

 Never having had the patience to get a 100% achievement score in a game, I failed to find all of the hidden relics or solve all of the puzzles.